Faculty - Keela Herr

 - Promoting evidence-based practice

 Dr. Herr has received numerous awards for her contributions to geriatrics and pain care for older adults.
-She was honored with the Nurse Exemplar Award from the ASPMN (2003) in recognition of her outstanding contributions to the field of pain management nursing, was recipient of the Elizabeth Narcessian Award for Outstanding Educational Achievements in professional education in the field of pain by the APS (2005), received the award for Nurse Excellence in Pain Management of the Older Adult from the ASPMN (2006), the Distinguished Contribution to Research in the Midwest Award from the Midwest Nursing Research Society (2009), the John A. Hartford Foundation/MNRS Award for Leadership in Geriatric Nursing Research (2011), and the Lifetime Achievement Award from the National Gerontological Nurses Association (2012).
-She is an Robert Woods Johnson Executive Nurse Fellow alumni and Fellow in the American Academy of Nursing and the American Geriatric Society.
+Recent accolades include the John A. Hartford Foundation/MNRS Award for Leadership in Geriatric Nursing Research (2011); the Lifetime Achievement Award from the National Gerontological Nurses Association (2012); and the Distinguished Researcher Award from the Hospice and Palliative Nurses Association.
+She is a Robert Woods Johnson Executive Nurse Fellow alumni and Fellow in the American Academy of Nursing, the American Geriatric Society, and the Gerontological Society of America.